Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Amputation of the part.

 Question 4.
-Describe the signs, symptoms, and treatment of varicose veins of leg.
+Describe the signs, symptoms, and treatment of varicose veins of the leg.

 Answer:

-Varicose vein: When a vein becomes dilated, elongated, and tortuous, the vein is said to be varicose
+Varicose Veins: When a vein becomes dilated, elongated, and tortuous, the vein is said to be varicose

 • Visible distension of superficial veins.

-• Tired and acting sensation in affected limb.
+• Tired and aching sensation in the affected limb.

 • Sharp pain.